-Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.1 ILO Convention on Vocational Rehabilitation and Employment (Disabled Persons) 1983 (No. 159) Arts 1-4 6.1 International Covenant on Economic, Social and Cultural Rights (1966) Art 7 Fair wages and equal remuneration for work of equal value without distinction of any kind, in particular women being guaranteed conditions of work not inferior to those enjoyed by men, with equal pay for equal work.
-Equal opportunity for everyone to be promoted in his employment to an appropriate higher level, subject to no considerations other than those of seniority and competence; of the private sector, including businesses and transnational corporations, in efforts to eradicate all forms of gender-based violence against women; developing protocols and procedures addressing all forms of gender-based violence that may occur in the workplace or affect women workers, including effective and accessible internal complaints procedures.
+2.2 ILO Convention on Private Art 1,2,4- Concerns the protection of workers which

+Employment Agencies 1997 (No. 12 are employed with the intention of making

+181) the services of these workers

+available to third parties.

+6.1 ILO Convention on Vocational Art 1-4,

+Rehabilitation and Employment

+(Disabled Persons) 1983 (No. 159)

+6.1 International Covenant on Art 7 Fair wages and equal remuneration for

+Economic, Social and Cultural work of equal value without distinction of

+Rights (1966) any kind, in particular women being

+guaranteed conditions of work not inferior

+to those enjoyed by men, with equal pay

+for equal work.

+Equal opportunity for everyone to be

+promoted in his employment to an

+appropriate higher level, subject to no

+considerations other than those of

+seniority and competence; of the private

+sector, including businesses and